apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>volumeClaims defines the persistent Volume claims that need to be restored and mount them together into the restore job.
+<p>Defines the persistent Volume claims that need to be restored and mounted together into the restore job.
-these persistent Volume claims will be created if not exist.</p>
+These persistent Volume claims will be created if they do not exist.</p>
 </td>
 </tr>
 <tr>